NyanSequitur/arknights-poll/README.md

 # arknights-poll
 A ranking poll for Arknights operators using pairwise comparison.
+Hopefully.